Drawing character sketches

 Click here to see Weeks 31-34: Freshwater Fish

-Week 38 Animal Art Series: White-Tailed Deer
+Week 44 Animal Art Series: Caribou and Moose Crossing

 In order to continue my mission to draw all the time and fill up more sketchbooks in 2016, I’ve been busy working on a new theme of drawings each week.
 At the end of the week, it’s nice to have lots of new drawings and a full page illustration.
 And I’m learning how to draw so many new things this year, which is really exciting!